m-lamonaca/programming-notes/.NET/Database/EntityFramework.md

 NuGet Packages to install:

 - `Microsoft.EntityFrameworkCore`
-- `Microsoft.EntityFrameworkCore.Tools` to use migrations
+- `Microsoft.EntityFrameworkCore.Tools` to use migrations in Visual Studio
+- `Microsoft.EntityFrameworkCore.Tools.DotNet` to use migrations in `dotnet` cli (`dotnet-ef`)
 - `Microsoft.EntityFrameworkCore.Design` *or* `Microsoft.EntityFrameworkCore.<db_provider>.Design` needed for tools to work (bundled w\ tools)
 - `Microsoft.EntityFrameworkCore.<db_provider>`